engineyard/ey-docs/pages/database_backups.md

 * [Setting the frequency and number of scheduled database backups][1]
 * [Making an on-demand backup of the database][2]

 By default, the database is backed up every 24 hours, starting around 1:10 am Pacific time (server time) and the last 10 days of backups are kept.
+Backup frequency and number of backups kept can be configured through the UI.
 Start times can be configured through cron jobs and custom chef recipes.

 <h2 id="topic0">Types of database backups</h2>

 Engine Yard backs up your database in two ways:

+* <b>Database backup files</b> are dumps of the application's database (SQL format files from mysqldump or archive files from pg_dump).
+Database backup files can be used for selective or full data restores and for downloading locally.
+An advantage of database backup files is that the data integrity is checked as the file is written.

+    Database backup files are discussed on this page.

 * <b>Snapshots</b> are incremental EBS copies of the /db volume.
 By default, these snapshots are made every night at 1:00 am Pacific time.
 Snapshots are used to rebuild the instance, build a slave database instance, or create a copy (clone) of the database instance.
-* <b>Database backup files</b> are SQL formatted dumps of the application's database.
-Database backup files are used for selective or full data restores, or for downloading locally.
-An advantage of database backup files is that the data integrity is checked when the file is written.

-Database backup files are discussed on this page.
+Snapshots are fast and incremental but not a replacement for database backup files because snapshots do not check data integrity.

     For information about snapshots, see [[Using snapshots|using-snapshots]].

 <h2 id="topic1">Changing the frequency and number of scheduled backups</h2>